Open Now — 24/7 Plumbing

 Damaged Plumbing System Leaking

-Similarly, some cracks in the drain pipes can result in a drop in your home’s water pressure.
-When the flow of water is slower than it is intended, it leaks through the faucet.
+Similarly, some cracks in the drain pipes can drop your home’s water pressure.
+When water flow is slower than intended, it leaks through the faucet.

-If you notice that your drain pipes are broken or have cracks, the ideal solution is to repair them or replace the existing ones if needed.
-If both the solutions don’t work, resort to calling a licensed plumber who can inspect for further damages.
+If you notice that your drain pipes are broken or have cracks, the ideal solution is to repair or replace the existing ones if needed.
+If both solutions don’t work, calla licensed plumber who can inspect for further damages.

 Identifying Tap Washers